dennisreimann/d11n.net/articles/575152-lightning-network-routing-payments-liquidity.md

   The Lightning Network is a second layer scaling solution for Bitcoin and similar cryptocurrencies.
   This post shows how channel capacity and liquidity affect payment routing in the Lightning Network.
 ---
-# How channel capacity and liquidity affect payment routing
+# How Channel Capacity and Liquidity affect Payment Routing

 ## Lightning Network explained